The Club (1980 film)

 The Club is a satirical film based on the play of the same name by the Australian playwright and dramatist David Williamson.
-It follows the fortunes of an Australian rules football club over the course of a season, and explores the clashes of individuals from within the club.
+It follows the fortunes of a football club over the course of a season, and explores the clashes of individuals from within the club.
 It was inspired by the backroom dealings and antics of the Victorian Football League's Collingwood Football Club.

 The film was produced in 1980, written by Williamson and directed by Bruce Beresford.
 It stars John Howard, Jack Thompson, Graham Kennedy and Frank Wilson.
 The film was described as a "hilarious, sharply observed slice of life".

 The film features Mike Brady's 1979 football anthem "Up There Cazaly".

 Plot

 The club pays a high price for Tasmanian recruit, Geoff Hayward (Howard).
 Geoff does not play well initially, infuriating the dedicated coach, Laurie Holden (Thompson).
 With the club playing so badly, Laurie's coaching days may be over soon.

 Club president Ted Parker (Kennedy) is forced to resign following an assault on a stripper.
 The incident could have been kept quiet but for backstabbing from various board members, especially Jock (Frank Wilson) and Gerry (Alan Cassell).

 Laurie discovers that the board wants to sack him (arising from a long grudge held against Laurie by Jock), so Laurie inspires Geoff to start playing well.
 It is later revealed that Jock used to be Laurie's coach when Laurie played for the club.
 Jock was jealous because Laurie nearly surpassed his club record of 282 games.
 He also lost a Grand Final by making poor decisions under the influence of alcohol.

 Laurie then told the members that Jock was drunk.
 After being dismissed as coach, he was replaced by Laurie and tried to sabotage the club his best to get back at him.
 The team start winning and eventually make the grand final, beating Fitzroy.
 The film ends with Gerry saying, 'Laurie's a great coach', then looking at Jock, 'God knows why some members of the board wanted to get rid of him'.